A 3 week New Zealand road trip from Auckland to Christchurch

 Another option, if you want to head south and skip Auckland altogether

-Raglan is a slight detour, but around 2 hours driving south from Auckland.
+Raglan is around 2 hours driving south from Auckland.

 The little surf town has a laid back, bohemian vibe.
 You’ll find good cafes, cute shops, and a wild black sand beach that stretches for miles.
 Most people come here for surf, but you can also go on a sunset harbour cruise, or you just enjoy watching the sunset from Ngarunui Beach.